ministryofjustice/service_assessments/phases/v1/alpha.md

 Service Manager able to:

-* show they have made contact with the performance platform and understand the role of stageprompt (or an equivalent event tracking) in getting their completion rate data on their performance dashboard
+* Show they have made contact with the performance platform and understand the role of stageprompt (or an equivalent event tracking) in getting their completion rate data on their performance dashboard
-* explain how they currently measure the performance of the old service to provide a baseline for the new service
+* Explain how they currently measure the performance of the old service to provide a baseline for the new service
-* explain their plan for increasing digital take-up
+* Explain their plan for increasing digital take-up
-* explain how they measure the usage volumes for the current service(across channels) and explain how this information will be made available to Performance Platform team.
+* Explain how they measure the usage volumes for the current service(across channels) and explain how this information will be made available to Performance Platform team.
-* explain how usage trends and insights drawn from similar services are informing their digital take-up plans
+* Explain how usage trends and insights drawn from similar services are informing their digital take-up plans

 ## Testing with the Minister